Aftaputra/Microscope-OF/docs/source/extensions/properties.rst

 Defining Thing Properties
 -------------------------

-In order to register a view as a Thing property, we use the ``@ThingProperty`` decorator, like so:
+In order to register a view as a Thing property, we use the ``PropertyView`` class, like so:

 .. code-block:: python

     # Since we only have a GET method here, it'll register as a read-only property
-    @ThingProperty
-    class ExampleIdentifyView(View):
+    class ExampleIdentifyView(PropertyView):
         # Format our returned object using MicroscopeIdentifySchema
         @marshal_with(MicroscopeIdentifySchema())
         def get(self):